- Main course: £22

 30 October 2018

-From the celebrated Gordon Ramsay Group, York & Albany presents contemporary British cuisine in an urban setting.
-The sweeping open kitchen downstairs also gives diners direct views of the pass and the chefs in action.
+Gordon Ramsay’s York & Albany presents contemporary British cuisine in an urban setting in Camden.
+The open bar creates a perfect meeting place, and the sweeping open kitchen downstairs also gives diners direct views of the pass and the chefs in action.

 The modern yet wholesome menu at York & Albany makes use of the finest seasonal ingredients.
 Bold, earthy flavours include port-braised ox cheek with roasted cauliflower, or Cornish cod with truffle gnocchi and spinach, while classic desserts include sticky treacle-steamed pudding with rice pudding foam.

 A lengthy drinks list in the restaurant and bar features a plethora of world wines and a mix of fun cocktail categories.
-Younger diners can feast on a specially designed children’s menu, and the bar food menu offers more casual dining.
+Younger diners can feast for free on a specially designed children’s menu – Tilly’s Treats - and the bar food menu offers more casual dining.

-Featuring edgy interior design from Russell Sage, York & Albany in London sits 5 minutes’ walk from Camden Town Tube Station.
+Featuring edgy interior design from Russell Sage, York & Albany in London sits 5 minutes’ walk from Camden Town Tube Station and a short walk from Regent’s Park.

 York & Albany - Gordon Ramsay Restaurants